creeperbbs/scMCP/README.md

 "**Molecule emmbedding**", relevant files can be found in drugs.

-### Pretraining scMCP
+### Training scMCP
-Before pretraining, preprocess adata to shard is needed which can be found in preprocess_data_npy.ipynb.
+Before training, preprocess adata to shard is needed which can be found in preprocess_data_npy.ipynb.

-Run trainer/run_scMCP_pretraining.py to begin the pretraining process.
+Run trainer/run_scMCP_pretraining.py to begin the training process.

 ### Perturbation prediction based on scMCP